-This twelve-month project was mainly conceived of as a capacity building, networking, awareness raising and knowledge exchange based project but it was important that clearly defined outputs were also delivered.
+This twelve-month project was mainly conceived to enhance capacity building, networking, awareness raising and knowledge exchange, but it was also important that clearly defined outputs were also delivered.
 The outputs from this project are:

 - A strong and sustainable network of SSH researchers from both the UK and Japan focused on DPS as well as a growing and sustainable interest in the field amongst Japanese SSH researchers.
 This is evidenced by participation in the field visits and contributions to the virtual network.

 - A guide to undertaking research with PWD and DPS.
 This guide is available open access and published here.

 - A short film documenting the knowledge exchange activities undertaken over the twelve month period.

 - A virtual network, represented by a project website with contributions from all academic beneficiaries and non-academic stakeholders (in the form of guest blog posts).